apify/apify-docs/sources/academy/webscraping/api_scraping/graphql_scraping/modifying_variables.md

 ## Next up {#next}

-In the [next lesson](./introspection.md) we will be walking you through how to learn about a GraphQL API before scraping it by using **introspection** (don't worry - it's a fancy word, but a simple concept).
+In the [next lesson](./introspection.md) we will be walking you through how to learn about a GraphQL API before scraping it by using **introspection**.